-MPI_Errhandler_create - Creates an MPI-style error handler – use of this routine is deprecated.
+MPI_Errhandler_create - Creates an MPI-style error handler – this routine is deprecated in favor of MPI_Comm_create_errhandler.

 #include <mpi.h> int MPI_Errhandler_create(MPI_Handler_function *function, MPI_Errhandler *errhandler)